 There have been recent reports of children who experienced rashes or skin lesions or an inflammatory response several weeks after having been infected with COVID-19.

 : February 4, 2021

 “COVID toes”, also known as chilblain-like lesions, are one of several skin lesions seen in COVID-19.
 These particular skin lesions seem to be a specific rash and are usually seen in children or young adults and not associated with severe disease.
 These skin lesions occur later in the evolution of the illness.
 They often don't require any specific treatment unless they are causing symptoms.
 The most common symptoms with "COVID toes" are pain or itching.
 If this is an issue, you can see your doctor and they may prescribe a topical steroid cream for symptom relief.

-There has been one confirmed cases of MIS-C in B.C.
+There have been confirmed cases of MIS-C in B.C.
 All possible cases are reported to public health and investigated.
 A number of cases have been investigated but they did not test positive for COVID-19 virus, they did not test positive for COVID-19 antibodies, and they had no known exposure to a reported COVID-19 case.
 Since none of the cases were linked to a COVID-19 infection, it is expected that they are likely due to another cause.
 All cases have recovered.

 BC Children's Hospital will continue to monitor closely any patients with symptoms that could be in keeping with MIS-C.